 The beauty of this method is that it does not harm the street light in any way and the effect is temporary.
 The street light is still functioning as designed.
 You are just taking advantage of the design for your own purposes.

-Use A Bright Red Laser
+Use A Bright Laser

 Any color will work if the laser is bright enough, but red seems to work best.
 Street light sensors seem to be particularly sensitive to red light.
 Another advantage of using red is that it is visually more subtle and it is difficult to see the beam unless there is smoke or fog in the atmosphere.
 The bright green ones, on the other hand, have a beam that is easily visible in most conditions and that might distract from your projection show.
+On the other hand, that makes them easier to aim at the sensor, so you’ll have to weigh that in the mix.

 Another consideration is battery life.
 A laser with a rechargeable battery will save you a lot of money.
 Charge the battery during the day and then use it in your laser at night.